 Thanks to the AVEVA System Platform, Mike Higgins and his team were able to completely bypass the old system and feed data directly from the InTouch control system into the Historian and then into the plant-wide data collection system.

-Metrics from the day-to-day operation, such as the number of tons charged into each load, the temperature in the furnace and the amount of time the furnaces take to operate are collected and analyzed each day to identify opportunities to improve processes – and with the AVEVA System Platform, managers are confident that the information they are working from is accurate.
+Metrics from the day-to-day operation, such as the number of tons charged into each load, the temperature in the furnace, and the amount of time the furnaces take to operate are collected and analysed each day to identify opportunities to improve processes.
+With AVEVA System Platform, managers are confident that the information they are working from is accurate.

 “Almost immediately after introducing the AVEVA Historian, we were able to see rapid, immediate feedback on our data and processes."

-We started by collecting failure data but over time we have been able to use that as a basis, trending those failures so now we can predict when they will occur and schedule preventive maintenance to minimize downtime.
-We are also able to track what happens at each step in the production process, sampling the steel at different stages to make sure each batch is going to meet the grade and quality demands of our customers.”
+They are also able to track what happens at each step in the production process, sampling the steel at different stages to make sure each batch is going to meet the grade and quality demands of their customers.

-Each year the Nucor Steel mill in Berkeley, South Carolina, produces more than 2,500,000 tons of rolled sheet steel and 1,000,000 tons of steel beams and girders in twenty different grades, depending upon the customer’s requirements.
-The steel is then shipped to customers who either reprocess it and resell it or turn it into finished goods, such as refrigerators and automotive parts.
+Each year the Nucor Steel mill in Berkeley, South Carolina produces more than 2,500,000 tons of rolled sheet steel and 1,000,000 tons of steel beams and girders in 20 different grades, depending upon the customer’s requirements.
+The steel is then shipped to customers who either reprocess it and resell it, or turn it into finished goods such as refrigerators and automotive parts.